 - ▶ Use the mouse to select the ARCHIVE menu item

-- ► Select Exit
+- ▶ Select the Exit menu item

 - > The control returns to the file manager.

-If you are not using a mouse, proceed as follows to close the Xarchiver:
+If you are not using a mouse, close Xarchiver as follows:

-- Press the key for switching the soft keys - > Xarchiver opens the ARCHIVE pull-down menu.
+- Press the key for switching the soft keys

+- > Xarchiver opens the ARCHIVE select menu.

+- ŧ

-▶ Move the cursor to the Exit menu item
+- ► Move the cursor to the Exit menu item